Why Are Dogs Scared of Fireworks? 4 Ways to Help Your Pup Cope

 If you know fireworks are on the agenda, distract your dog before they begin by giving him a great treat-filled toy or engage him in some good games of tug.
 Encourage him to chew on a favorite bone or do a few fun trick training sessions.
 Once the fireworks start, provide him options to chew or lick, like a KONG toy filled with nummies or even just a bowl of treats and ice cubes.

 Some dogs enjoy soothing sounds like the hum of a fan or just the mumbling sound from a TV.
 You can try playing soft, classical music or even purchase a white noise machine designed for dogs.
 Be sure to turn these on before the booms start and keep them on until the noises are all gone.

 If your dog is overcome with stress and anxiety and you just cannot seem to help him, don't be afraid to seek help from a veterinarian or veterinary behaviorist.
-They may suggest trying a prescription medication to be given before holiday festivities.
+They may suggest giving your dog a prescription medication before holiday festivities.
 You can also try over-the-counter options like Composure Treats or Adaptil.
 Make sure whatever you try is done so with the help from a professional and alongside a positive reinforcement-based plan that incorporates desensitization and counterconditioning.

 The key to helping any dog cope with scary things is to try and understand what they may be experiencing.
 Dogs experience fear in much the same way we humans do, and sometimes they need a little extra support.